OData/v3ProtocolDocument/OData.markdown

 ## 8.9.
 Data Modification

-An OData service MAY support Create, Update, and Delete operations for some or all of the Entities that it exposes.
+An OData service MAY support Create, Update, and Delete operations for some or all of the entities that it exposes.
 Additionally, services MAY support one or more [Actions](#actions) which may affect the state of the system.

 A successfully completed Data Modification request must not violate the integrity of the data.

-A client may request whether content be returned from a Create, Update, or Delete request, or the invocation of an Action, by specifying the [`Prefer` Header](#preferheader).
+A client may request whether content be returned from a Create, Update, or Delete request, or the invocation of an action, by specifying the [`Prefer` Header](#preferheader).

 ### 8.9.1.
 Differential Update